 The most complete set of forecasts available for cities and sub-regions around the world.
 Find out more.

-A referendum on European Union (EU) membership will take place on Thursday 23rd June.
-If the British public vote to leave, so-called ‘Brexit’ will have wide-scale implications for businesses across the industrial spectrum.
-Being prepared for the impact of this eventuality on business operations is critical for business and trade leaders.
+The decision to leave the European Union (EU) following the referendum will have wide-scale implications for businesses across the industrial spectrum.
+Being prepared for Brexit and its impact on business operations is critical for business and trade leaders.

 Oxford Economics has completed a quantitative research study to provide the information you need to be prepared.
 Using our world-class global economic model, with full analysis and data sets available for nine alternative Brexit scenarios, it addresses what had been, until now, a major gap due to research that has either been limited in scope or designed to support a pre-conceived political agenda.